Vestibular migraine is now the accepted term for a type of migraine that mainly presents with dizziness symptoms.

 Treatment for migraine

 We live much more stressful and busy lives these days than we did years ago.
-This explains one reason why migraine is so much more common now than it ever was.
+This explains one reason why Vestibular Migraine is so much more common now than it ever was.

 Try and keep as calm as you can and if possible, de-stress everyday with some form of gentle exercise such as;